 Financial Ratios Comparison

-Below is a comparative table showcasing the most recent Revenue and Ratios for Advanced Micro Devices, Inc. (AMD) and Microchip Technology Incorporated (MCHP).
+The following table presents a comparative overview of the most recent revenue and financial ratios for Advanced Micro Devices, Inc. (AMD) and Microchip Technology Incorporated (MCHP).

 MetricAMDMCHP